CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description conveys a basic idea of the skill's purpose—converting design documents into work plans and getting approval—but it is too terse and lacks explicit trigger guidance.
-It would benefit significantly from listing concrete actions, specifying input/output formats, and adding a 'Use when...' clause with natural trigger terms.
+The description conveys a basic idea of the skill's purpose—converting design documents into work plans and getting approval—but is too terse and lacks explicit trigger guidance.
+It would benefit significantly from a 'Use when...' clause, more concrete action details, and additional natural trigger terms to help Claude distinguish it from other planning or document-related skills.

 Suggestions